Threatening our Privacy

 The GDPR clearly mentions cases of discrimination as falling within the competence of supervisory authorities.
 However, these authorities have made little use of this competence, and to date do not provide any regular assessment of such discrimination, neither at national nor at European level.

-In an Internet of Bodies and Things scenario all devices are collecting our data 24/7, to be processed as Big Data by artificial intelligence.
+Every second, millions of predictions of human behavior are made by corporations on the basis of the data collected.
+In an Internet of Bodies and Things scenario all devices are collecting our data 24/7, to be processed as Big Data by artificial intelligence (AI).

-Various studies have shown that artificial intelligence actually automatically reproduces previous discrimination in machine learning processes.
-The machine “learns” according to the choices it has already made in the past by systematising them - therefore artificial intelligence is a powerful engine for reproducing and aggravating discrimination.
+Various studies have shown that AI actually automatically reproduces previous discrimination in machine learning processes.
+The machine “learns” according to the choices it has already made in the past by systematising them.
+AI can then multiply these prejudices and opinions and forward political extreme positions.

-This is not a fiction, artificial intelligence has already been proven to reproduce and aggravate discrimination.
+This is not science fiction, AI has already been proven to reproduce and aggravate discrimination.

 Digital innovations are promoted uncritically by politicians and advertisements.
 There is no public discussion about potential problems.

-Digital technologies, especially 5G in conjunction with the Internet of Things and of Bodies, may lead to usage that is contrary to respect for human dignity and life in society.
+Digital technologies, especially 5G in conjunction with the Internet of Things and of Bodies, may lead to discrimination and disrespect of human dignity.

 The European people have not been asked whether they want their lives to be totally digitalized and run by algorithms.
 In particular they were not involved in the pros and cons of wireless rollout.
 Presently, the 5G roll-out is in the hands of uneducated politicians and lobbyists who have not engaged in any dialogue with the EU public.